arosetti/openmm_engine/README.md

 WARNING: tested on mm6,7,8 but a few files are still failing to be extracted.

-WARNING2: this program is being developed on linux. if you are a windows user you may have to change it a bit.
+WARNING2: this program is being developed on linux. if you are a windows user you may have to change it a bit the code.

 Testing
 ========